DARIAH-ERIC/display-your-zenodo-community/README.txt

 3. Very simple administration page to choose your ORCID

 == Changelog ==

+= 1.2.1 =
+* Shortcodes can now take a keyword attribute - it will bypass the admin `extra keyword` option and search only for the records with this keyword/tag in Zenodo.

 = 1.2.0 =
 * Administrators can add a keyword for limiting the results.
 This is for example to select a subset of the publication for a certain project within an institution.